-The Role of the Board
+Guideline 1.1 - Role of the Board

 The Board assumes responsibility for stewardship of the Company and the Group and is primarily responsible for the protection and enhancement of long-term value and returns for the shareholders.
 It has oversight responsibility over the management of the business and affairs of the Group.
+The Board also sets the tone for the Group where ethics and values are concerned.